Ohio College of Podiatric Medicine Joining With Kent State University on Track for This Summer

 An oversight committee, comprising an extensive group of people from both institutions, is overseeing the transition.
 Six transition workgroups are also working to identify key transition issues and will provide analysis and recommendations in areas from academic affairs to marketing.

-“We are putting careful thought into this transition process to make sure there are no bottlenecks when the college formally becomes a part of Kent State,” says Kent State Senior Associate Provost Tim Chandler, who is co-chairman of the oversight committee.
+“We are putting careful thought into this transition process to make sure there are no bottlenecks when the college formally becomes a part of Kent State,” said Kent State Senior Associate Provost Tim Chandler, who is co-chairman of the oversight committee.
 “Staff members from both institutions are working around the clock to make this successful.
 Our attention to detail will ensure that there are no interruptions to the academic pursuit of our new and returning podiatric medicine students when the college resumes for classes in August.”

 The Ohio College of Podiatric Medicine, established in 1916, is one of the largest and most respected podiatric medical education institutions in the country and the only accredited podiatry school in Ohio.